dshadoff/PCE_xlate_DeadoftheBrain/README.md

 in 1999.
 Originally released for Japanese PCs such as MSX, FM Towns and PC-98, this is a visual novel with horror overtones.

-This repository will eventually hold notes from the translation of both Dead of the Brain 1 and Dead of the Brain 2, as both games are included on the PC Engine release.
+This repository holds notes from the translation of Dead of the Brain 1 and will eventually hold notes from the translation of Dead of the Brain 2, as both games are included on the PC Engine release.

 I started this translation many years ago, and changed approaches several times along the way.